canonical/charmed-etcd-operator/docs/how-to/manage-persistent-storage.md

 Charmed etcd uses two different storage volumes:
 - `data` containing the raw data files (the actual database) written and managed by etcd
+- `archive` for temporarily storing a backup file before uploading it to object storage or when downloading it from object storage
 - `logs` for log files written by etcd

 The following document will explain how to reuse storage volumes in charmed etcd.